Dumuria

-Dumuria is a village and a Gaon Panchayat in Barpeta district in the Indian state of Assam.
+Dumuria is a village and a Gaon Panchayat in Bajali district in the Indian state of Assam.

 History

 Dumuria served as the second capital of the Bijni kingdom, a branch of the Koch dynasty.
 The capital had been located in a village now known as Bijni until it was attacked in 1864 by Jhawlia Mech, a chieftain from Bhutan.
 This event was followed by the Assam earthquake of 1897 which severally damaged the royal palaces of Dumuria.
 In search of a safe haven, the capital was temporarily relocated to Jogighopa before finally settling in the Deohati forest area which was later renamed as Abhayapuri.

 Administration

 The Bajali district headquarters in Madon Rauta Nagar comes under area jurisdiction of Dumuria village.